A stochastic perturbation approach to nonlinear bifurcating problems: Stochastic modeling in PDEs

-It is important to remark that a straightforward K-L expansion of the solution $u$ is not feasible since its covariance function is not known a-priori.
-Therefore, the representation of $u$ is achieved via the gPC expansion as a truncated series comprising of the first $N_\text{PC}$ terms:
+Since a straightforward K-L expansion of the solution $u$ is not feasible as its covariance function is not known a-priori, the finite-dimensional representation of $u$ is achieved via the truncated PC expansion: